 BE 100% HONEST ON THE APPLICATION, because they will see everything anyway when you do fingerprinting.

-The CSLB handles criminal records on a case by case basis.
+The CSLB handles criminal records on a case-by-case basis.
 Remember, their responsibility is to protect the public.
-In my experience, they primarily concerned with criminal charges associated with: Fraud, Embezzlement and Forgery.
+In my experience, they are primarily concerned with criminal charges associated with Fraud, Embezzlement, and Forgery.

 The exam will be: